aws-samples/sample-guardrail-selector/README.md

 # Bedrock Knowledge Base Chat Application with Guardrails

-A secure and scalable chat application that leverages AWS Bedrock for knowledge base interactions with configurable guardrails, supporting both OpenSearch and Aurora PostgreSQL vector storage options.
+A chat application that leverages AWS Bedrock for knowledge base interactions with configurable guardrails, supporting both OpenSearch and Aurora PostgreSQL vector storage options.

 This project implements a web-based chat interface that connects to AWS Bedrock for intelligent responses, with built-in guardrails for content safety and data protection.
 The application provides vector-based knowledge retrieval using either Amazon OpenSearch Serverless or Aurora PostgreSQL, allowing organizations to maintain control over sensitive information while leveraging the power of large language models.